-It’s back to sewing basics today.
+It’s back to sewing basics in today’s post.
 Learn how to make a DIY envelope pillow cover.
-This is great for beginners because it is the easiest and fastest way to make a handmade pillow cover!

 Envelope Style Pillow Inspiration

-The envelope pillow style can stand alone nicely, be part of a set, or be the foundation for embellishments.
-Use the colors, textures, and materials you love!
-Below are inspirational fabric varieties.
+The envelope pillow style can stand alone nicely, be part of a set, or be the foundation for trimming.

 Start with your Pillow Form